 Submitted by: CSS Exam Desk Team

-- An eclipse of the Sun occurs when?
+- Man belongs to the family?
 (CSS 2011 General Science & Ability Paper)

 Submitted by: CSS Exam Desk Team